suganCode/React-Weather-App/README.md

 https://suganreact-weatherapp.onrender.com/

-Technology used in this project  \n
+Technology used in this project

          Reactjs
         ReactHooks
         HTML and CSS